nguyenkhois/command-handling/README.md

     .subOption("-cf", "--view-asset", "View the asset directory path") .parse(process.argv);

-const options = command.showOptions();
+const optionList = command.showOptions();

-console.log(options); // It returns an object array with all options
+console.log(optionList); // It returns an array with all defined options
 ```

-View more examples on [here](https://github.com/nguyenkhois/command-handling).
+View more examples on [here](https://github.com/nguyenkhois/command-handling/tree/master/examples).

 ## Thank you!
 Many thanks to [Commander.js](https://github.com/tj/commander.js) for the inspiration.